deynnialmazan/Me/README.md

 I am passionate about technology,  a fast learner, and a problem-solver.
 I have always wanted to be part of the tech world.
 Currently, I am student of Software Development Program at MITT in Winnipeg.
-I'm learning about HTML, CSS, JavaScript, Git, GitHub, C#, MySQL, and others.
-Implementing my skills learned so far for building useful and well-designed webpages and other interesting apps is really satisfactory.
+I enjoy building useful and well-designed webpages and other interesting apps.

 As a previos background, I am an Industrial Engineer & Logistical Management Engineer with high experience in Quality Systems Management.
 My work experience includes working with different teams across the company as the leader of the implementation and control of the Quality System.
-My main roles include project management, process improvement, developing internal/external audits, corrective and preventive actions (CAPA process), and control of Key Performance Indicators (KPIs).
+My main roles include project management and process improvement.

 I enjoy to keep constantly learning something new.
 My plan is to continue getting new tech knowledge and updating my current skills for building new and challenging projects.
-Currently, I am almost finishing my Software Development Program and I am looking for an internship or b opportunity.
+Currently, I am looking for an internship or job opportunity as a FrontEnd or BackEnd Developer.

 I am so excited to showcase my skills learned so far!